-Rachel has lived in and around the electorate of Adelaide for over 20 years.
+Rachel first moved into Prospect with her family in 1983 and has lived in and around the electorate of Adelaide for 30 years.

-With an award-winning business in the electorate, Rachel understands problems faced by small business owners in SA as the highest taxing state in Australia and will fight to make business conditions competitive with other states, in particular by reforming land taxes and payroll taxes.
+Having owned an award-winning business in the electorate for 18 years, Rachel understands the problems small businesses face in the highest taxed state in Australia and she is passionate about ensuring business conditions in SA are competitive with other states.

 Electorate Office Contact Details:

 Prospect SA 5082

 Queen Adelaide was wife of King William IV when the site for the capital of the new Province was chosen in 1836.
 The only Australian capital city to be named after a woman.

 Area: approx. 23.4km2

 Location: The district includes the CBD of the State capital, all city parklands and the largely residential suburbs to the immediate north, north-east of the city.
 No changes were made to the boundaries at the 2007 redistribution.

 History: Adelaide has been used as a district name since 1902.
 In 1856 the electoral district of the 'City of Adelaide' was first created as one of the 17 House of Assembly districts.
 In 1861 it became 'East Adelaide' and reverted to the name 'Adelaide' in 1901.